imzak31/gsheet_fullstack_project/README.md

 ## Introduction

-Welcome to **Project Name**!
-This project aims to [brief description of what your project does].
-It provides [high-level overview of functionalities].
+Welcome to **Vacations sheets Manager**!
+This project aims to import excel files containing information of Vacation Sheets, and then present that information in a comprehensive Rails API and observe it on a ReactTS Frontend with material UI.

 ## Features

-- Feature 1: Description
-- Feature 2: Description
-- Feature 3: Description
-- ...
+- Feature 1: Rails API able to paginate large endpoints and present the information on a comprehensive serializable object.
+- Feature 2: A ReactTS frontend app, able to communicate with Rails API and present the information, filter it and do multiple interactions with it.
+- Feature 3: A Python CLI tool, that authenticates with GCP and can manipulate an specific GSheet object via API.

 ## Technologies Used

-- **Backend:** Ruby on Rails
+- **Backend:** Ruby on Rails, Sidekiq, Redis
 - **Frontend:** React with TypeScript
 - **Styling:** Tailwind CSS
 - **Database:** PostgreSQL